mike-matenkosky/smugmug-accordion-product/README.md

 # smugmug-tabbed-product
-If you have ever wanted a page that displays all of your products on one page for your visitors, this tutorial is for you!
-This is a Responsive Tabbed and Accordion SmugMug Product Page.
-Desktops will show the tabs, but smaller monitors switch to an accordion style content.
+If you have ever wanted a page that displays all of your products on one page for your visitors as an Accordion-style display, this tutorial is for you!

-You can see a demo/tutorial here: https://gallery.imagesinthebackcountry.com/Smugmug-customization/Create-a-Tabbed-SmugMug-Product-Page
+You can see a demo/tutorial here: https://gallery.imagesinthebackcountry.com/Smugmug-customization/SmugMug-Customization-Demos/Accordion-Product-Page/n-Cg2bx9